See our other stories from earlier...

 Any teacher who has spent more than a few weeks in a classroom will have stories to tell about something that was said or done which resulted in hilarity, embarrassment, possibly contract termination.

 This page needs those stories from you!
 Something terrible you did.
 Something terrible a student did.
 Something embarrassing, frightening, hilarious, offensive...
-Whatever you feel belongs on this page, fill out the form below and send it in!
+Whatever you feel belongs on this page, contact us and send it in!

 The Stories So Far...

 The kids in the 10th grade were going to a fun day at the swimming pool and I, as their homeroom teacher, had to accompany them.
 With a bit of difficulty I climbed into the transport "truck" and sat down clutching the bag with my swim suit and towel.
 Imagine my surprise when one sweet girl turned to me and asked "Teacher, do you wash?"
 Taken aback I tried to recall whether I had used deodorant, but then I realized that in Hebrew the word "le'hit'ra'chez" has two or more meanings.
 One of them can be to swim in a pool or the sea but it has another meaning too.
 That one was "to wash, take a shower and so on".
 Well that girl could go and work for google translate because it is the sort of mistake a computerized translating program would make.